Pinterest Hidden Image

 dry ingredients for pistachio cake whisked together in a large mixing bowl.Pin

-Step 2: Mix dry ingredients: Whisk together the pistachio sugar mixture, flour, baking powder, baking soda, and salt in a large mixing bowl.
+Step 2: Mix dry ingredients: Whisk together the pistachio sugar mixture, flour, baking powder, and salt in a large mixing bowl.

 vegan buttermilk and wet ingredients for pistachio cake in a measuring jug.Pin